sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Data Workspace and Data Integration.md

 Since Data Warehousing is closely related to the SQL experience persona, you can leverage many of the features that you were accustomed to using in SQL Server, such as:

 - <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-create-tables" target="_blank">Create Tables</a>
-- Load data using T-SQL
+- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-load-data" target="_blank">Load data using T-SQL</a>
-- Clone a table using T-SQL
+- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-clone-table" target="_blank">Clone a table using T-SQL</a>
-- Transform data using stored procedure
+- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-transform-data" target="_blank">Transform data using stored procedure</a>
-- Create a query with the visual query builder
+- <a href="https://learn.microsoft.com/en-us/fabric/data-warehouse/tutorial-visual-query" target="_blank">Create a query with the visual query builder</a>

 <h2 id="03"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">2.3 Ingesting data with pipelines and data flows</h2>